Lecturer in Human Resource Management

 RESPONSIBLE FOR: No supervisory responsibility

 PURPOSE OF POST: To contribute to the delivery and development of the School's portfolio of courses.
-The successful applicant will have teaching in online and traditional modes, student support and project supervision with HR analytics and digitisation, advanced diversity and inclusion, personal effectiveness, ethical practice, leadership management development, learning and development.
+The successful applicant will have teaching in online and traditional modes, student support and project supervision.

-*Carries out designated teaching (e.g. via lectures, seminars, tutorials, workshops, field trips, studio work, practicals, etc.), student supervision and assessment duties in areas of expertise, or as otherwise required by the Academic Strategic Lead.
+*Carries out designated teaching (e.g. via lectures, seminars, tutorials, workshops, field trips, studio work, practicals, etc.), student supervision and assessment duties in areas of expertise, or as otherwise required by the Principal Lecturer – Human Resource Management.

 *Participates in the development and preparation of teaching materials.